Seven Nation Army: Sporting events

 "Seven Nation Army" was played before each game at the 2018 FIFA World Cup.

-According to Alan Siegel of Deadspin, "Seven Nation Armys riff is "an organic part of sports culture".
+According to Alan Siegel of Deadspin, the riff from "Seven Nation Army" is "an organic part of sports culture".
 The riff is commonly used in sports audience's chants, in which each note is usually sung using the "oh" sound.
 This phenomenon has its roots in a UEFA Champions League football match in Italy in October 2003, during which fans of Belgium's Club Brugge began singing the riff in a game against Italy's AC Milan.
 They continued the chant after Club Brugge striker Andrés Mendoza scored a goal.
 Club Brugge won the game, and the song subsequently became the team's "unofficial sports anthem".

 After AS Roma won against Club Brugge in Belgium in 2006, fans of the former team began to use the riff as a chant, having learned it from the latter.
 Fans of the Italy national football team proceeded to chant the riff at games leading up to the 2006 FIFA World Cup, and "Seven Nation Army"—known as the "po po po po po" song among Italians—became the team's "unofficial theme".
 After Italy won the 2006 FIFA World Cup final, the riff was sung in Rome's streets.
 Regarding the song's popularity in Italy, Jack said:

 I am honored that the Italians have adopted this song as their own.
 Nothing is more beautiful in music than when people embrace a melody and allow it to enter the pantheon of folk music.

 The song's usage has since expanded into various other sports settings.
 By 2007, audiences at the Penn State Nittany Lions' American football games had begun chanting the riff in support of the team; before that the Buffalo Bills had used it as their kickoff song, since then, other American football audiences have chanted the riff as well.
 Meanwhile, Arrangers' Publishing Company began publishing marching band arrangements of "Seven Nation Army", and the song has since been played by marching bands at various colleges, including Boston College and the University of Southern California.
 The song has been chanted by NFL fans and played by NBA and NHL teams, and it was once chanted by Formula One racing driver Nico Rosberg.
 Audiences often replace the "oh"s in the chant with the names of members of sports teams, as with Kevin De Bruyne of Manchester City, Thiago Silva of Chelsea, Maximiliano Moralez and Andrea Pirlo of New York City FC, Santi Cazorla, formerly of Arsenal, and Divock Origi of Liverpool.